-Bluetooth headphones are getting more popular thanks to the freedom they offer and also because newer phones are coming out without any audio jack.
-If you like the over-ear fit and don’t mind bulky headphones, you should be looking at headphones that offer great comfort, sound quality and usually, good noise isolation.
+Bluetooth headphones are getting more popular thanks to the freedom they offer, and also because newer phones are coming out without any audio jack.
+If you like the over-ear fit and don’t mind bulky headphones, you should be looking at headphones that offer great comfort, sound quality, and usually good noise isolation.
 They won’t be great for watching videos because of latency issues and aren’t the most portable design, but they are usually quite versatile.

-We’ve tested 285 headphones and below are our recommendations for the best wireless over ear headphones to buy in 2018.
+We’ve tested 300 headphones and below are our recommendations for the best wireless over ear headphones to buy in 2019.
 See also our recommendations for the best Bluetooth headphones and the best over-ear headphones.

 The best wireless over-ear headphones we've tested so far are the Bose QuietComfort 35 II.
 They are one of the most comfortable and versatile headphones we’ve reviewed.
 They have a well-made and lightweight design, similar to the first model, and they have a good, neutral sound signature that still packs a lot of bass.
 They also have a good battery life and offer one of the best active noise cancelation features we've measured, only bested at times by the Sony WH-1000XM3.

-They have a flat and consistent bass, a very well-balanced mid-range and a great treble range that doesn't sound too sharp or piercing on brighter tracks.
-This makes them versatile for every type of music genre, podcasts or audiobook.
+They have a flat and consistent bass, a very well-balanced mid-range, and a great treble range that doesn't sound too sharp or piercing on brighter tracks.
+This makes them versatile for every type of music genre, podcast, or audiobook.
 However, unlike the often compared WH-1000XM3, they do not have an EQ within their app which makes them a bit less flexible for the days when you just want a bit more (or a bit less) bass.

 They're also slightly leaky at moderate-to-high volumes so people around you might hear what you’re listening to but overall, they're a great over-ear headset with good and easy-to-use physical controls and their 20-hour battery life should last you a couple of days, especially since they have power saving features.

 If you like getting a bit more punch to your music and also like having the possibility to EQ your headphones to better match what you're listening to, then get the Sony WH-1000XM3 instead.
 They have a bit of an overemphasized bass which might sound a tad boomy compared to the Bose QuietComfort 35 II.
 Their touch control scheme is also a bit imprecise and sensitive to weather conditions and colder climates.
-However, the WH-1000XM3 are one of the best noise cancelling over-ears we've tested so far and their more pronounced bass range make them a great choice for fans of bass-heavy genres.
+However, the WH-1000XM3 are one of the best noise cancelling over-ears we've tested so far, and their more pronounced bass range make them a great choice for fans of bass-heavy genres.

-You also get a great app with customization options like an EQ, controls over the noise-canceling features, presets, room effects and sound positioning, so even if you're not a fan of bass you can always tweak their sound profile to your liking, which is a plus over the Bose.
+You also get a great app with customization options like an EQ, controls over the noise-canceling features, presets, room effects, and sound positioning, so even if you're not a fan of bass you can always tweak their sound profile to your liking, which is a plus over the Bose.
 They are also very comfortable and leak a little less than the QC35 II.
 They might sound a bit veiled for some who want great sound quality right out of the box.
-Their control scheme is also not suited for use in cold conditions, but overall, the XM3 are versatile wireless noise-canceling headphones with 27 hours of battery life that's great for most use cases.
+Their control scheme is also not suited for use in cold conditions, but overall, the XM3 are versatile wireless noise-canceling headphones with 27 hours of battery life that's great for most uses.

 If the Bose QuietComfort 35 II or the Sony WH-1000XM3 are too expensive, then get the Plantronics BackBeat Pro 2.
 They offer great value for their price and are the best Bluetooth over-ear headphones that we've tested so far in the mid-range category.
 They might not be as comfortable as the other high-end headphones on this list.
-They also do not cancel as much noise as the Bose or Sonys, but they have a great 30-hour battery life, a good sound quality with a deep and powerful bass, as well as a sturdy design that's easy-to-use and offers great controls.
+They also do not cancel as much noise as the Bose or Sonys, but they have a great 30-hour battery life, a good sound quality with a deep and powerful bass, and a sturdy design that's easy-to-use and offers great controls.

-Their sound signature especially, makes the headphones exciting to listen to.
-They have a powerful low-bass that doesn't sound muddy, a sharper treble range for a V-shaped sound profile that sounds exciting and a flat and even mid-range that doesn't push instrumentals and vocals too far back in the mix.
-This makes them versatile enough for most genres, but they are a bit better-suited for bass-heavy genres like dubstep, EDM and hip-hop.
+Their sound signature, especially, makes the headphones exciting to listen to.
+They have a powerful low-bass that doesn't sound muddy, a sharper treble range for a V-shaped sound profile that sounds exciting, and a flat and even mid-range that doesn't push instrumentals and vocals too far back in the mix.
+This makes them versatile enough for most genres, but they are a bit better-suited for bass-heavy genres like dubstep, EDM, and hip-hop.

 Unfortunately, their ANC feature isn’t on par with the higher-end models like the XM3s and the QC35 II.
 They have a slightly bulky design that won't look as good for everyone and the compatible app doesn’t offer any options to improve your listening experience.
 Nevertheless, at this price range, the Plantronics BackBeat Pro 2 are great headphones and should please most people.

 If you’re looking for budget headphones for your daily commutes or for the office and don’t want to get distracted by ambient noise, get the Mpow H5.
 They do not isolate nearly as well as the other noise cancelling headsets on this list.
-They also have a slightly cheap looking design although they do feel decently solid.
+They also have a slightly cheap looking design, although they do feel decently solid.

 On the upside, their ANC feature does block a bit more low-frequency noise than that of the JBL E55BT, which do not have any noise cancelling.
 They isolate a bit of lower frequencies like engine rumbles and a decent amount of higher frequencies, which should cover noises like A/C units in your office.
 They are also sturdy enough to handle a few accidental drops and come with a great hard case, which is a nice addition at this price.

-On the other hand, the overall sound might be boomy for some and the ANC feature is not the most powerful, but it is to be expected on budget headphones.
+On the other hand, the overall sound might be boomy for some, and the ANC feature is not the most powerful, but it is to be expected on budget headphones.
 They also have the shortest battery life of this list at 12 hours, but this should last you an average day without too much problem and shouldn’t be a concern if you charge them daily.

 Our recommendations above are what we think are currently the best wireless over-ear headphones to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for over-ear Bluetooth headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection.
+Personal taste, preference, and listening habits will matter more in your selection.